aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/xml-maps/add-xml-map-inside-the-workbook-using-xmlmapcollection-add-method/_index.md

 ## **Possible Usage Scenarios**

-Aspose.Cells provides [**XmlMapCollection.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/xmlmapcollection#add-java.lang.Object-) method which you can use to import your XML Map inside the workbook.
+Aspose.Cells provides [**XmlMapCollection.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/xmlmapcollection#add-java.lang.Object-) method which you can use to import your XML map into the workbook.

 ## **Add XML Map inside the Workbook using XmlMapCollection.Add method**

-The following sample code adds XML Map inside the workbook using the [**XmlMapCollection.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/xmlmapcollection#add-java.lang.Object-) method and saves it as [output excel file](5472533.xlsx).
-The screenshot shows the XML Map that has been imported from the [sample.xml](5472532.xml) inside the output excel file.
+The following sample code adds an XML map to the workbook using the [**XmlMapCollection.Add()**](https://reference.aspose.com/cells/java/com.aspose.cells/xmlmapcollection#add-java.lang.Object-) method and saves it as an output Excel file ([output excel file](5472533.xlsx)).
+The screenshot shows the XML map that has been imported from the [sample.xml](5472532.xml) into the output Excel file.

 ![todo:image_alt_text](add-xml-map-inside-the-workbook-using-xmlmapcollection-add-method_1.png)